-Caroline Mitchell litigates complex commercial disputes with a focus on defending corporations in actions arising from foreign events, including environmental, human rights, RICO, Alien Tort Statute, and fraud claims.
-Caroline also defends clients against antitrust and unfair competition claims.
+Caroline Mitchell litigates complex commercial disputes with a focus on defending corporations in actions arising from foreign events, including environmental, human rights, Racketeer Influenced and Corrupt Organizations Act (RICO), Alien Tort Statute, and fraud claims.
+Caroline is currently advising clients about legal issues arising from COVID-19 (coronavirus) and the Shelter in Place orders in California.

-Caroline has successfully represented clients in pro bono matters, including prisoners' rights, medical care, discrimination cases, and immigration cases.
+Caroline has represented clients in pro bono matters, including prisoners' rights, medical care, discrimination cases, and immigration cases.
 She is on the board of the Family Violence Appellate Project, which advocates for survivors of domestic violence in appellate courts.

 The Hague Choice of Court Convention Takes Effect, and With It Greater Certainty for International Transactions